tonysakich/augur/README.rst

 Windows
 ^^^^^^^

+Windows installer: `Augur_0.1.1.exe <http://www.augur.net/static/install/Augur_0.1.1.exe>`__

+After running the installer, click on your Start Menu, navigate to the Augur application folder, then click on Augur.
+A command window should appear, containing some debugging information, and saying that Augur is running on <code>http://localhost:9000</code>.
+Open your web browser and enter ``http://localhost:9000`` in the address bar, and you should be up and running.

-Installing the prototype on Windows requires a few extra steps:
+Note: this installer has only been tested so far on Windows 7 (64-bit).
+If the installer does not work for you, you can still install Augur on Windows "by hand", but it requires a few extra steps:

-1. First make sure you have `Python installed <https://www.python.org/downloads/release/python-278/>`__.
+1. First, make sure you have `Python installed <https://www.python.org/downloads/release/python-278/>`__.

 2. You need to install a few dependencies: numpy, six, cdecimal and pip, which can all be found `here <http://www.lfd.uci.edu/~gohlke/pythonlibs/>`__.
 I recommend using Ctrl+F to find them.
 Make sure you get the newest one that matches your Python installation's architecture!